sjoerdvankreel/firefly-synth/manual.md

 ## Arpeggiator

-Builds up a note table from the current chord, then loops through that table outputting 1 or more notes on each round.
+Builds up a note table from the current chord, then loops through that table outputting 1 or more notes on each round.<br/><br/>
+To explain, see below for what happens when playing c-major (let's say C4E4G4).

+### Constructing the ARP table

 ## Feature overview